jlooper/global-social-good-hackathon/shelter.md

 ## Opportunities

-Create a model which can successfully identify and label images of dogs.
-Create a web based front end for the model where users can upload images to discover the breed of dog.

-Add support for cat breeds.
+A [large collection of labeled images](https://cs4b826aa5bbb08x4e9ax980.blob.core.windows.net/build/dogs-and-cats.zip) of cats and dogs have been provided.
+From there, there are a few paths your team could take.

+- Use Azure Custom Vision Service to detect cats or dogs in a picture
+- Build a custom machine learning model to detect breed
+- Create a web application where users could upload a picture and receive a message indicating the type of animal or breed

 ## Resources